 - a.
-Power, annunciation, supervision, and control for the system. - b.
+Power, annunciation, supervision, and control for the system.

+Addressable systems must be microcomputer (microprocessor or microcontroller) based with a minimum word size of eight bits with sufficient memory to perform as specified. - b.
 Visual alarm notification appliances must be synchronized as required by NFPA 72. - c.
-Electrical supervision of the primary power (AC) supply, presence of the battery, battery voltage, and placement of system modules within the control unit. - d.
-An audible and visual trouble signal to activate upon a single break or open condition, or ground fault.
+Electrical supervision of the primary power (AC) supply, presence of the battery, battery voltage, and placement of system modules within the control unit.

+- d.
+An audible and visual trouble signal to activate upon a single break or open condition, or ground fault[(or short circuit for Class "X")].
 The trouble signal must also operate upon loss of primary power (AC) supply, absence of a battery supply, low battery voltage, or removal of alarm or supervisory control unit modules.
-After the system returns to normal operating conditions, the trouble signal must again sound until the trouble is acknowledged. - e.
+After the system returns to normal operating conditions, the trouble signal must again sound until the trouble is acknowledged.
+A smoke detector in the process of being verified for the actual presence of smoke must not initiate a trouble condition. - e.
 A trouble signal silence feature that must silence the audible trouble signal, without affecting the visual indicator. - f.
-Switches in a locked portion of the FACU to bypass the automatic notification appliance circuits, [fire reporting system][air handler shutdown][smoke control operation][elevator recall][door release][door unlocking] features.
-Operation of this action must indicate on the FACU display[and printer output] as a supervisory or trouble condition.[Notification appliance bypass must be selectable by floor.] - g.
+Program capability via switches in a locked portion of the FMCU to bypass the automatic notification appliance circuits, [fire reporting system][air handler shutdown][smoke control operation][elevator recall][door release][door unlocking] features.
+Operation of this programmed action must indicate on the FMCU display[and printer output] as a supervisory or trouble condition.[Notification appliance bypass must be selectable by floor.] - g.
 Alarm functions must override trouble or supervisory functions.
 Supervisory functions must override trouble functions. - h.
-There must be no limit, other than maximum system capacity, as to the number of zones that may be in alarm simultaneously. - i.
-Where the fire alarm system is responsible for initiating an action in another emergency control device or system, such as [HVAC,][atrium exhaust,][smoke control,][elevator recall,][releasing service,]the fire alarm relay must be located in the vicinity of the emergency control device. - j.
-An alarm signal must automatically initiate the following functions: - (1) Transmission of an alarm signal to [the fire department][a remote supervising station]. - (2) Visual indication of the device operated on the FACU, [Video

-Display unit (VDU),] [and on the [graphic][remote]annunciator].[Indication on the graphic annunciator must be by floor, zone or circuit, and type of device.]
+The system must be capable of being programmed from the control unit keyboard.
+Programmed information must be stored in non-volatile memory. - i.
+The system must be capable of operating, supervising, and monitoring non-addressable alarm and supervisory devices. - j.
+There must be no limit, other than maximum system capacity, as to the number of addressable devices that may be in alarm simultaneously. - k.
+Where the fire alarm/mass notification system is responsible for initiating an action in another emergency control device or system, such as [HVAC,][atrium exhaust,][smoke control,][elevator recall,][releasing service,]the addressable fire alarm relay must be located in the vicinity of the emergency control device. - 1.
+An alarm signal must automatically initiate the following functions: - (1) Transmission of an alarm signal to [the fire department][a remote supervising station]. - (2) Visual indication of the device operated on the FMCU, [Video Display unit (VDU),] [and on the [graphic][remote]annunciator].[Indication on the graphic annunciator must be by floor, zone or circuit, and type of device.] - [(3) Record the event on the system printer. - (4) Actuation of alarm notification appliances. - (5) Recording of the event electronically in the history \log of the FMCU.

-- (3) [(3) Record the event on the system printer.] - (4) Actuation of alarm notification appliances. - (5) [(6) Release of doors held open by electromagnetic devices.] - (7) [(8) Release of power to electric locks (delayed egress locks) on doors that are part of the means of egress.] - (8) [(9) Elevator recall as described in this section.]
+- [(6) Release of doors held open by electromagnetic devices. - [(7) Operation of the [smoke control system][atrium exhaust system]. - [(8) Release of power to electric locks (delayed egress locks) on doors that are part of the means of egress. -][(9) Elevator recall as described in this section.